Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 The medication requires weekly subcutaneous injection, typically in the thigh, abdomen, or upper arm.
 Most patients report minimal injection site reactions, and the pre-filled pen design makes self-administration straightforward after initial training.

 Rybelsus represents a pharmaceutical breakthrough as the first and only oral GLP-1 receptor agonist approved by the FDA.
-This daily tablet option addresses the significant portion of patients who cannot or will not use injectable medications.
+This daily tablet option addresses the significant portion of patients who can't or won't use injectable medications.

 Rybelsus costs $935-$1,100 monthly without insurance.
 Insurance coverage varies significantly, with many plans requiring prior authorization or step therapy protocols.
 The medication requires specific timing: take with no more than 4 ounces of water on an empty stomach, then wait at least 30 minutes before consuming food, beverages, or other medications.